Import Motor Vehicle to Australia (Rules, Cost & Process)

 With the car on the RAV, you can now take it to your local state or territory transport authority (e.g., VicRoads in Victoria, Transport for NSW).
 You will need an independent roadworthy certificate (safety check).
 You will pay your state stamp duty and registration fees, get your local license plates, and finally, you can hit the road!

 "How much does it cost?" is the most common question we get.
 The truth is, there is no flat fee.
-The cost to import vehicle to australia depends heavily on the value of the car, where it is coming from, and the exchange rate.
+The cost to import vehicle to Australia depends heavily on the value of the vehicle, where it is coming from, and the exchange rate.
+Here's a complete breakdown of every cost you'll face.

 Let's break down the primary costs you need to budget for.